In this article we will cover:

 - Impact of ATT on audiences and reported conversions

 - Impact on Google Analytics

 Launch of Apple’s ATT

-The launch of iOS 14.5 in spring 2021 is another step towards giving users greater control over their data privacy.
+The launch of iOS 14.5 in spring 2021 was another step towards giving users greater control over their data privacy.

-Apple is requiring all Apps on its App Store to agree to a new App Tracking Transparency (ATT) framework (if the App collects data about the end user).
+Apple requires all Apps on its App Store to agree to a new App Tracking Transparency (ATT) framework (if the App collects data about the end user).

-Starting with the operating system iOS 14.5, users will be asked, via a pop-up, whether to allow an App to track the user’s activity across its and other companies’ Apps and websites.
+Starting with the operating system iOS 14.5, users will be asked (for any App that continues to request the IDFA from Apple), whether to allow an App to track the user’s activity across its and other companies’ Apps and websites.

 If the user ‘Asks App not to Track’ then Apple will not disclose the IDFA (IDentifier For Advertisers) which is a unique device identifier.

 How Apple will provide feedback – Private Click Management (PCM)